 We should have ZERO Muslim immigration, not a continued open door to potential enemies.

-Muslims is what we are getting.
+But as a recent Pew study showed, more Muslims is what we are getting.
 A disturbing major point is that the world’s Muslim population will grow at double the rate of non-Muslims over the next 20 years.
 Demography is merciless, and history has shown that the higher the proportion of Muslims in a country, the worse the social conflict.

-The main page for the Pew report is The Future of the Global Muslim Population, Projections for 2010-2030
+The main page for the Pew report is The Future of the Global Muslim Population, Projections for 2010-2030.

 The specifics about the number of Muslims in America has its own sub-page: